cbernier12/confd/README.md

 docker exec -it etcd-server /bin/bash
 ```

-Insert a server_name keypair into the etcd server.
+Insert a server_name key-pair into the etcd server.

 ```
-etcdctl put /nginx/domain 'telushealth.com'
+etcdctl put /nginx/domain 'test.com'
 ```

 Go back into the confd-nginx server and look at the NGINX config.
 The **server_name** value should be: